Occupational segregation in a Roy model with composition preferences: Amplification of occupational segregation

-Efficient compositions are the compositions that result from income maximization, since individuals with~$\Delta\leq0$ (resp.~$\Delta>0$) would choose sector~$1$ (resp. sector~$2$).
-Without composition preferences, sector type compositions are determined by primitive potential income distributions only.
-Once we add composition preferences, occupational segregation may be amplified, in the sense that type imbalances caused by differences in potential incomes may be increased by individual decisions driven by aversion to being in a minority.
+Composition preferences may induce greater occupational segregation than would result from differences in potential income distributions across groups~$w$ and~$m$.
+Once we add composition preferences, occupational segregation may be amplified, in the sense that group imbalances caused by differences in potential incomes may be increased by individual decisions driven by aversion to being in a minority\footnote{Note that results in this section do not rely on the parameterization of assumption~2.}.